Welcome to Comparative Biomechanics at Friday Harbor Laboratories

 In this lab we apply principles from engineering and physics to living systems to better understand mechanics, materials, and structure in an evolutionary context.
-We often use marine fishes as investigative tools, but reptiles, amphibians and even the occasional invertebrate make an appearance in the lab.
+We often use marine fishes as investigative tools, but reptiles, amphibians, and even the occasional invertebrate make an appearance in the lab.

 The Principal Investigator